Oi Sobagi – Stuffed Cucumber Kimchi

 - Rub the cucumbers with salt – one by one – by gripping each cucumber and rotating it like you are cleaning it.
 You will use about 2-3 TB of salt for this step.
 Place them in a large non-reactive bowl.
 Leave for about 20-30 minutes.
 This step will draw out liquid from the cucumbers and create a natural brine.
 Weigh down cucumbers with a heavy object if possible.

 - Add yellow onion, red bell pepper, apple, garlic, ginger, and a little bit of water to a blender.
 You just need a teeny bit of water.
 It’s just to get the blender going.
 Blend until the mixture JUST forms a paste.
 Transfer the paste to a bowl.
-Add agave or honey, fish sauce/salted shrimp, shredded carrots, green onions and buchu (Korean chives).
+Add agave or honey, gochugaru, fish sauce/salted shrimp, shredded carrots, green onions and buchu (Korean chives).
 Stir to mix.
 Set Aside.

 - Rinse the cucumbers to rid of excess salt.
 Don’t over rinse.
 You just want the excess salt off.
 And rinse off any excess salt left in the bowl.
 Drain well.
 You can weigh them down again to expedite the draining process.
 Just remember to place a paper towel under the cucumbers to absorb the draining liquid.